 Understanding the GRE syllabus and pattern is important to ace the test.
-However, one must also implement some tips and tricks to improve performance and increase the accuracy.
-Here are some tips and tricks on how to score well in the GRE exam.
+However, one must also implement some tips and tricks to improve performance and increase accuracy.
+Here are some tips and tricks on how to score well on the GRE exam.

 Important Tips for Verbal Section!

 - Distinguish the main argument from the auxiliary ones.

 - Do not get flustered by any unfamiliar data.

 - Solve GRE sample papers to increase accuracy and speed